ampatspell/ember-cli-zuglet/README.md

   .mapping(({ id }) => ({ id }))
 ```

-* if mapping changes, but modelName hasn't changed, `mappingDidChange` is invoked
+* if `mapping` changes, but `modelName` hasn't changed, `mappingDidChange` is invoked
+* if `model.mappindDidChange` doesn't exist, model is recreated
+* mapping properties are diffed individually

 ### @models